qbancoffee/imac_g3_ivad_board_init/README.md

 ```bash
 i2cdetect -y 1
 ```
 - Confirm it found address's 46 and 53, if no luck, check the wiring.
-The output should look somhting like the following.
+The output should look something like the following.
 ```
      0  1  2  3  4  5  6  7  8  9  a  b  c  d  e  f
 00:          -- -- -- -- -- -- -- -- -- -- -- -- --